he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Suffocate.md

 **Critical Success** The creature is unaffected.
 **Success** The creature takes half damage.
 **Failure** The creature takes full damage.
 For the duration, the creature must hold its breath or suffocate.
 **Critical Failure** The creature takes double damage, and all the air is pulled from the creature's lungs.
-The creature falls [[Unconscious]] and starts suffocating for the duration.
+The creature falls [[DATABASE/condition/Unconscious|unconscious]] and starts suffocating for the duration.

 ---
 **Heightened (9th)** You can target up to 5 creatures.